Feature Matrix

 Strengths & Weaknesses

-An in-depth analysis of security and compliance, scalability and performance, administration and control, and support and SLA capabilities for enterprise deployments.
+An in-depth analysis of how Guru and Notion perform across the four critical dimensions of enterprise readiness — security and compliance, scalability and performance, administration and control, and support and SLA commitments.

 Our Recommendation